Is marriage outdated? My past self sure thought it was and never wanted to get married. Ever.

 Faced with the choice between a root canal or getting married, I happily would have picked the former.

 It is not that I was against finding a life partner.
-I would have happily shared my life with someone, I just didn’t want to get married to him.
+I would have happily shared my life with someone, I just didn’t want to get married to him and risk losing my sense of identity.

 When I was a teenager, people questioned my anti-marriage stance as unromantic.